mjl-/mox/README.md

 Should your email be rejected, you will typically get an error message during the SMTP transaction that explains why.
-In the case of big email providers the error message often has instructions on how to prove to them you are a legimate sender.
+In the case of big email providers the error message often has instructions on how to prove to them you are a legitimate sender.

 ## Can I use existing TLS certificates/keys?